OVERVIEW OF MAJOR

 As a discipline, philosophy reflects on the nature and foundations of every other discipline.

-Twelve credits in philosophy with a grade of at least C- in each, including at least one course that satisfies the logic requirement, and a total of at least six upper-level courses are required.
+Twelve credits in philosophy with a grade of at least C- in each, including at least one course that satisfies the logic requirement (either PHIL 205 or PHIL 255), and a total of at least six upper-level courses are required.
 Normally, courses in this latter category must be taken at Trinity.
-Three of the upper level courses should be courses in the History of Philosophy—Philosophy 281.
-Ancient Greek Philosophy, Philosophy 283.
-Early Modern Philosophy, and Philosophy 288.
-Modern Philosophy.
+Three of the upper-level courses should be courses in the History of Philosophy—PHIL 281 (Ancient Greek Philosophy), PHIL 283 (Early Modern Philosophy), and PHIL 288 (Modern Philosophy).

-Majors are strongly urged to take PHIL 101 at an early stage of their philosophical development.
-Senior majors are also required to complete the senior exercise, for which instructions will be provided by the department.
+Majors are not required to take PHIL 101; however, they are strongly urged to take it, and to do so during their first, second, or third year of study.
+Senior majors are required to complete the senior exercise, for which instructions will be provided by the department.

 The departmental offerings are divided into five categories:

-Introductory courses: These courses have no prerequisite.
+Introductory Courses: These courses have no prerequisite.
 There is no single or best way to be introduced to philosophy, and the department offers a number of different introductory courses.
 All 100-level courses are introductory, as are courses numbered 200 through 250.
-If you are in doubt as to the best course for you, see a member of the department.
+If you are in doubt as to the best course for you, ask a member of the department.

 - PHIL 281.
 Ancient Greek Philosophy